EinGuterWaran/EinGuterWaran/README.md

 ## 👋 Hi!
 I'm Janu, a product-minded developer turned entrepreneur based in Germany. 🇩🇪
-I'm the founder of [FeatherFlow](http://feather-flow.com/), a studio crafting MVPs (first working products).
-We help ambitious startup founders and entrepreneurs bring their concepts to market quickly and effectively.
+I'm the founder of [FeatherFlow](http://feather-flow.com/), a studio crafting MVPs (AI & SaaS).
+We help established companies & consultancies turn their expertise into AI and SaaS Products.

-I share what I do, learn and know on 🐦 [Twitter/X](https://twitter.com/JanuBuilds), 📺 [YouTube](http://youtube.com/@janubuilds) & 🦋 [Bsky](http://bsky.app/profile/janu.lol).
+I share what I do, learn and know on 🐦 [Twitter/X](https://twitter.com/JanuBuilds), 📺 [YouTube](http://youtube.com/@janubuilds) & 🧑‍💼 [LinkedIn](https://www.linkedin.com/in/janu-lingeswaran/).

 ### 🌌 The Januverse